Would You Like To

 Today Mike and his team are developing a condo resort community on Ambergris Caye, Belize.

 Mike has spoken at more than 100 international conferences, including many in Belize, about real estate financing and development and can answer any questions you may have on these topics.

 International Marketing Consultant and Belize Expat

-This role allows Jamie to do what she enjoys most, introducing people to the quaint country she has come to know and love.
-At the Live and Invest in Belize Conference, Jamie will show you everything you need to know about her second home, the good, the bad, the beautiful, and the ugly!
+This role allows Rachel to do what she enjoys most, introducing people to the quaint country she has come to know and love.
+At the Live and Invest in Belize Conference, Rachel will show you everything you need to know about her new home country—the good, the bad, the beautiful, and the ugly!